Master of Management Studies (M.M.S.) Program

 M.M.S. in Public Education Management

-Offered in five modules accessible to working professionals and monthly online class sessions, the Master’s in Public Education Management allows students to earn an M.M.S. while working full-time in large, urban school systems across the country.
+Offered in five in-person residence weeks accessible to working professionals and monthly online class sessions, the Master’s in Public Education Management allows students to earn an M.M.S. while continuing to work full-time in large, urban school systems across the country.
 Students immediately apply practical classroom learning to their real-world work environment.
 Cohorts leverage the knowledge and support of their classmates, as well as SOM faculty and education practitioners, to sustain meaningful initiatives and have ongoing impact in their systems on behalf of K–12 students and communities.
-The program will launch in the summer of 2022 with an inaugural cohort of thirty students.

 Application Requirements